WillAbides/setup-go-faster/README.md

 output of `go env GOTOOLDIR`
 <!--- end generated --->

-[^dot-zero-note] This changes with go1.21.
-Starting with go1.21, the first release in a release family will be styled go1.N.0 instead of go1.N.
-For consistency, setup-go-faster@v1 will not change semver constraints to match this.

 [^perf-note]: These results come from [speedrun](https://github.com/WillAbides/test-setup-go-faster/blob/main/.github/workflows/speedrun.yml) and [speedrun-tip](https://github.com/WillAbides/test-setup-go-faster/blob/main/.github/workflows/speedrun-tip.yml) from the [WillAbides/test-setup-go-faster](https://github.com/WillAbides/test-setup-go-faster) repo.